Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Main Results

+Our proof yields several additional insights on the behavior of the $\ell_p$-MNI. \begin{remark} Our proof implies that it also holds that

-Our proof yields several additional insights, particularly regarding Theorem \ref{T:VarLinOpt}, under isotropic Gaussian covariates: \begin{remark} We control the magnitude of all entries, for example, and a bit surprisingly, the $\ell_{\infty}$ norm of the MNI when the ground truth is zero, is very close to the MSE.
+for standard Gaussian observation noise.\footnote{The proof of \Cref{T:VarLinOpt} that appeared in the preliminary work relied on the small-ball assumption and did not exploit the CCP for i.i.d.\ sub-Gaussian covariates.
+The new proof is significantly simpler and removes the small-ball assumption.} \end{remark} \begin{remark} Our proof controls the magnitude of all entries of the $\ell_p$-MNI. \textbf{For example}, the $\ell_{\infty}$ norm of the MNI when the ground truth is zero is very close to the MSE.
 Specifically,